-“I loved reading (and viewing!) an eclectic variety of sources and material on the syllabus, learning how to construct nuanced arguments in analytical essays, and—most of all—hearing the mix of perspectives from all of my classmates in the small seminar setting.
-After that taste of history, I was tempted into signing up for more courses in the History department, which seemed to feature so many brilliant and down-to-earth faculty.”
-Keri Lambert, ’13.
+“I loved reading (and viewing!) an eclectic variety of sources and materials from the syllabus, learning how to construct nuanced arguments in analytical essays, and—most of all—hearing the mix of perspectives from all of my classmates in the small seminar setting.
+After that taste of history, I was tempted into signing up for more courses in the History Department, which seemed to feature so many brilliant and down-to-earth faculty.”
+Keri Lambert ’13

-For more information on the History major and the requirements, please click on the link to the left.
+For more information on the History major and its requirements, please click on the link to the left.